pragmatic-engineering/svelte-form-builder-community/README.md

 🙏 If you use use this library, sponsorship would mean A WHOLE LOT to allow continued development into the project and community surrounding it 💗.

 GitHub Sponsorship will automatically provide access to the private repo & package.

+Additionally, the Pro & Enterprise tiers also come with a more flexible [Commercial EULA License](../license/commercial)

 ### 5 Premium Components (Pro)